FaiziIsmady/advpro-eshop/README.md

 1.3.
 Liskov Substitution Principle (LSP)<br>
 The Liskov Substitution Principle states that objects of a subclass should be able to replace objects of the superclass without breaking functionality.

-CarServiceImpl correctly implements CarService, meaning any reference to CarService can be replaced by an instance of CarServiceImpl.
+CarServiceImpl correctly implements CarService, meaning any reference to CarService (either read or write) can be replaced by an instance of CarServiceImpl.

 1.4.
 Interface Segregation Principle (ISP)<br>
 The Interface Segregation Principle states that large interfaces should be split into smaller, more specific ones so that clients only need to depend on the methods relevant to them.
 Since CarService and ProductService is separated, I think it my code already implements ISP.
+But I also split CarService into CarReadService and CarWriteService.

 1.5.
 Dependency Inversion Principle (DIP)<br>
 The Dependency Inversion Principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 I think my project applies this, here are the reasons:
-- CarController depends on the abstraction CarService, not directly on CarServiceImpl.
+- CarController depends on the abstraction CarReadService and CarWriteService, not directly on CarServiceImpl.
 - CarServiceImpl depends on the abstraction CarRepository, not directly on the data source.
 - Dependencies are injected using Spring’s @Autowired, ensuring abstraction reliance.